 HLC at that time also concluded that the University met, but with concerns, the following Criteria for Accreditation:

 - Criterion Three, Core Component 3.C, “the institution has the faculty and staff needed for effective high-quality programs and student services”

 - Criterion Four, Core Component 4.C, “the institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs”

 - Criterion Five, Core Component 5.D, “the institution works systematically to improve its performance,”

 While on Probation, Wilberforce University has an opportunity to address and remedy the issues which led to the Probation sanction.
 As such, the leadership of Wilberforce University has been laser-focused on rigorous and disciplined action to permanently assuring compliance with all criterion related to the University’s accreditation.

-The HLC Board of Trustees will review the comprehensive evaluation team report, which recommended the withdrawal of accreditation of Wilberforce University with HLC, and related documents at its November 2020 meeting to determine whether Wilberforce University has demonstrated that it is now in compliance with all Criteria for Accreditation and whether Probation can and will be removed.
+The institution is required to host an HLC focused visit no later than April 2021.
+The HLC Board of Trustees will review the focused visit team report and related documents at its November 2021 meeting to determine whether the institution has demonstrated that it is now in compliance with all Criteria for Accreditation and whether Probation can be removed.